zkirby/practice-chat/README.md

 ### TODO:

-Get threads working:

-- [ ] Threads + Mongo

-Deploy it up to the cloud:

 - [ ] Deploy to AWS cloud (possibly test on ngix as well)
   - load balancer
   - ec2 auto scale
   - Postgres RDS db
+  - also review everything that I'm supposed to know in theory lol.

 If time:

+- [ ] Add per-friend threading
 - [ ] Add offline support + optimistic updates

 **_ CLEAN UP AND STOP WORKING ON IT - move to the next thing _**